Opteo/google-ads-api/docs/content/entities/customer/mutateresources.md

 ### Mutate several of different resource types in one call

-The `customer.mutateResources(resources_array)` takes an array of operations, where each operation is mutation to a resource, performs all of these mutations in sequence.
+The `customer.mutateResources(resources_array)` method takes an array of operations, where each operation is mutation to a resource, performs all of these mutations in sequence.
 By default, a call to `customer.mutateResources()` is atomic -- either all operations succeed or everything is rolled back.

 #### Arguments